 sveltekitbook

-A SvelteKit-based reading format: one topic per page, gesture + body + plain-terms, navigated by wheel / swipe / arrow.
-Two packages: `sveltekitbook` (the small runtime — gestures, md, palette, Giscus) and `create-sveltekitbook` (the scaffolder).
+A SvelteKit-based reading format: one topic per page, hook + body + plain-terms, navigated by wheel / swipe / arrow.
+Two packages: sveltekitbook (the small runtime — gestures, md, palette, Giscus) and create-sveltekitbook (the scaffolder).

 timeline